smeerpate/PRUPixels/README.md

 As a reminder, to flash the beaglebone black eMMC, simpliy write the image to an SSD card, insert the mmc card in the beaglebone while it is un-powered, power the beagle bone while pressing the S2 push button swith and release when the user LEDs come on.
 When readie for eMMC flashing, the user leds start to exhibit a Knight Rider type of pattern (for the younger readers amongst us: https://en.wikipedia.org/wiki/Knight_Rider).

-## BeagleBone Black (Industrial) Setup for PRU Usage
+## 2. BeagleBone Black (Industrial) Setup for PRU Usage

-To enable the PRU (Programmable Real-time Unit) on the BeagleBone Black Industrial, you need to modify the boot configuration file.

-### Flashing the BeagleBone Black eMMC
+### 2.1.
+Flashing the BeagleBone Black eMMC

+It is always a good idea to start off with the most recent available Linux kernel vesion.
 At the time of writing, I flashed my BeagleBone with the following image:

 [AM335x IOT Flasher Image (2023-09-02)](https://www.beagleboard.org/distros/am335x-11-7-2023-09-using a tool like `balenaEtcher` or `dd`.
 1. Insert the microSD card into the BeagleBone **while it is powered off**.